hershaw/data-science-101/README.md

 The output of this workshop will be a predictive model that YOU create.
 This is because in order to build a predictive model, you will need to do a bit of data science as well as use some packages that allow you to build a model.

-To create a predictive model, the tasks involved are typically the following:
+To create a predictive model, some of the tasks typeicall involved are typically the following:

 1. Investigate the data
   1. Single factor analysis